 Choose Create to deploy the stack.

 Monitor the status of the stack.
-When the status is CREATE_COMPLETE, your Ansible Tower is ready.
+When the status is CREATE_COMPLETE, Ansible Tower is ready to use.
+The IP address is displayed in the Outputs tab for the stack, as shown later in Figure 8.

 Step 3.
-AWS Credential for use with Ansible Tower
+Create a User Account for Ansible Tower

 As part of this setup I created a new user called ansibleadm.
-This is an optional step you can use an existing user if you wish - given that user has the proper privileges.
+This is an optional step.
+You can use an existing user account instead, if that account has the proper privileges.

-To create a user, navigate to this https://console.aws.amazon.com/iam/home?region=us-west-1#users > Log in and Click Create User then Click Create on the bottom right corner
+Open the IAM console at https://console.aws.amazon.com/iam/.

+In the navigation pane, choose Users, and then choose Create New Users.

+Type ansibleadm, and then choose Create.